PrestaShop/prestashop-specs/back-office/wishlist.md

 Steps for creating a list:
 1. Log in
 2. Click on the heart to add the product to your favorites
-3. A "box" is displayed with all the favourite lists.
+3. A "box" is displayed with all the favorite lists.
 4. Click on "Create a new list"
 5. A pop-up appears with a field for the List Name to be created
 6. Click on "Create a new list" to validate the creation of the list (you can cancel if you decide that you do not wish to create a new list)